ucaplii/Screenig-molecules-using-machine-learning-tools-ucaplii/README.md

 ```
 python main.py
 ```
-The program will train on entire 5 ML models with full set, class 1 and class 2 data, print the performance and save the figures of output to `figure/` folder as following.
+The program will train on entire 5 ML models with 10 iterations on full set, class 1 and class 2 data , print the performance and save the figures of output to `figure/` folder as following.

 ![image](https://github.com/ucaplii/screening-molecules-libraries-using-machine-learning-tools-ucaplii/assets/114681378/0f58bfd3-d3a7-458a-b2be-cc0eb689496e)